 Our team of highly trained and compassionate eating disorder specialists are dedicated to helping those suffering from disordered eating to achieve lasting recovery and enjoy a happy and fulfilling life.
 From initial assessment through to ongoing care and support, we use a personalised approach to treatment to ensure that each individual's unique needs are met.

 We offer a range of treatment options for eating disorders, including cognitive behavioural therapy (CBT), interpersonal psychotherapy, family therapy, and nutritional counselling.
 We also provide medically supervised weight management programmes and inpatient care for those with severe or life-threatening eating disorders.

 Since each individual is unique, there could be any number of factors contributing to their eating disorder.
 Negative life experiences, such as a traumatic event, might contribute to the emergence of an eating disorder.
 When overwhelming emotions of worry and anxiety arise, an eating disorder serves to temporarily alleviate those feelings by channelling the individual's energy into an unhealthy obsession with food, eating or exercise.

 As a result of these varying factors, there is no right or wrong way to have an eating disorder.
 And, when it comes to diagnosis you may not "check all the boxes" you might assume would confirm an eating disorder.
-Disordered eating is usually defined by eating behaviours that are detrimental to a person's mental, physical, and emotional health.
+Get in touch with our team today to find out more.